Benefits & Rewards of Quitting Tobacco

 Twelve hours after stopping smoking, the carbon monoxide level in your blood drops to normal.

-Two weeks to three months after stopping smoking, your coughing and shortness of breath decreases.
+Two weeks to three months after stopping smoking, your coughing and shortness of breath decrease.

 One year after stopping smoking, your added risk of coronary heart disease is half that of a smoker's.